 Visitors - e.g. holidaymakers, baptism parties or those who consider their 'home' church to be another church.
+For share purposes, it does not include those who are under 18 years old.

 The inclusion of Fresh Expression members is the main departure from the old Fairer Share membership definition, but it is time to include these people.
-Also, they are recorded in the January of the year before they will form part of the Share calculation so there is time to absorb and disciple new people.
+Also, they are recorded in the January of the year before they will form part of the Share calculation so there is time to absorb and disciple new adults who come to a Fresh Expression.